hexagonix/Doc/Hexagonix/Hexagonix.en.md

 - [x] Easily extensible;
 - [x] Fully licensed under `BSD-3-Clause`[^2].

-[^1]: The architecture of Hexagonix (structure and utilities) was heavily inspired by the elegance and simplicity of Version 7 UNIX, although it does not aim for any compatibility or share any code  with it.
+[^1]: The architecture of Hexagonix (structure and utilities) was inspired by the elegance and simplicity of [Version 7 UNIX](https://github.com/felipenlunkes/unix-history-repo/tree/Research-V7-Snapshot-Development), although it does not aim for any compatibility or share any code with it.
+Hexagonix does not use any code derived from Version 7 UNIX or other projects.
+Hexagonix utilities were written to resemble the function and appearance of their counterparts in Version 7 UNIX.
 [^2]: You can get more information about the license [in this article](https://docs.freebsd.org/en/articles/bsdl-gpl/) of the FreeBSD project, [in the article](https://opensource.org/licenses/BSD-3-Clause) from the Open Source Initiative or the license page on [Wikipedia](https://en.wikipedia.org/wiki/BSD_licenses).

 </div>